timmcginley/Agile/Projects/README.md

 ### Introduction

+This year we will exaplore how to grow a building.
+You are not expected to 'really' grow a building, we want you to explore the idea to see where it goes.
+This year we have 3 options for how you can explore this.
+1. As a board game
+2. As a [meta disciplinary] computational design system
+3.

 This course starts wiht a finished design and then we work togther to reverse engineer it.
 This enbales us to understand how the same building system can support different building projects.

 Based on this we can then design the bulding system as a reconfigurable 'agile prototype' that we can integrate with other systems to adapt to different project requirements.